 You could mix beef, tuna fish and chicken plus fufu or banku (hope this is the right spelling) in one meal.
 This comes with a lot of rich, heavy soup of course with pepper and often times reddish in colour because of a mixture of spices and too much palm oil.

-But it also has a lot of similarities to Uganda, which has just discovered oil.
+Ghana also has a lot of similarities to Uganda, which has just discovered oil.

 Ghanaians are also very good Christians, just like Ugandans, only I guess they are more tolerant to divergent views.

 Why?
 The cabin did not have enough pressure.
-As soon as the captain announced it I felt like yes I was not breathing properly.
+As soon as the captain announced it, I felt like yes I was not breathing properly.
 A colleague described the situation in as bad.

 When there is low pressure in the cabin, there is limited oxygen; the ears get affected most because they start hurting.
-Eventually the plane has to fly at low altitude to avoid the high pressure high up.
+Eventually, the plane had to fly at low altitude to avoid the high pressure high up.
 And this was the second time I was in a Kenya Airways plane with a serious problem.
-But I loved Ghana!

-0 comments:
+No comments:

 Post a Comment